 First up, you’ll need to think about your objectives, and take some time to think about what you want to say, and what you want your customers to think or do.
 When a director shoots a commercial or a film, they first create a shot list, which is ultimately just a simple list of every thing you’d like to “capture” in order to tell your story.

 From there, you’ll need to gather your equipment, decide on props and figure out your wardrobe choices, likely straight from your closet.
-Then, most importantly, you’ll need the following if you’re going to commit to producing high quality content.
+Then, most importantly, you’ll need the following if you’re going to commit to producing high quality user generated content.

 - Lavalier (lav) mic to capture sound